And it's Walter Williams sitting in for Rush, in case you just joined us, Rush is ill.

 Can you imagine anybody winning political office talking like I did?

-Now, as a matter of fact, talking like the the framers of the Constitution did, because they said the same things that I said.
+Now, as a matter of fact, talking like the framers of the Constitution did, because they said the same things that I said.

 They said that charity is not the business of government.

-Uh Madison, the father of the Constitution, he said that there is nothing in the Constitution that allows Congress to take the money of their constituents for the purposes of benevolence.
+Madison, the father of the Constitution, he said that there is nothing in the Constitution that allows Congress to take the money of their constituents for the purposes of benevolence.

-And ladies and gentlemen, most of what the Federal Government spends on today is for the purposes of benevolence.
+And ladies and gentlemen, most of what the federal government spends on today is for the purposes of benevolence.

-Let's go to the phones uh now.
+Let's go to the phones now.

-Uh Ryan in California, welcome to show.
+Ryan in California, welcome to show.

 Thank you, Dr. Williams.